 Roomba I7 Side Brush

 Check the side brush for any hair that wraps around the base.
-The side brush of the S9 spins slower so it won’t there will be less wear versus the I7 side brush.
+The side brush of the S9 spins slower, so it won’t be less wear than the I7 side brush.

 Rubber Extractors [depends]